-HEALTH AND WELFARE The school is part of the Healthy Schools Initiative and has a School Health Policy and a Healthy Food Policy.
+HEALTH AND WELFARE

+The school is part of the Healthy Schools Initiative and has a School Health Policy and a Healthy Food Policy.
 The school is a no smoking area.
 The school has produced a Travel Plan for school.

+MEDICAL EXAMINATION

-MEDICAL EXAMINATION If your child has a serious or recurring problem it would be most helpful if you would tell us about it.
+If your child has a serious or recurring problem it would be most helpful if you would tell us about it.

 Parents need to be aware that the Area Medical Officer has the statutory right to by-pass the school and approach parents directly for information regarding contagious diseases or particular illnesses that their child may have had or been in close proximity to.
 If this does happen, do not be alarmed, but be prepared to ask for further identification from the visitor or, if it is a telephone call, ask for the number so that you can check the validity of the request.

 If it is at all possible, I will give parents advance notice of the possibility of an approach from the Area Medical Officer.

+DENTAL INSPECTION

+All children in school are seen by the Dentist unless you decide otherwise.
+Notice will be given of any impending visit by the Dental Health Team.

+THE AUDIOMETRICIAN

-THE AUDIOMETRICIAN A visit is made annually to check all Reception children's hearing.
+A visit is made annually to check all Reception children's hearing.
 Subsequent visits are made to check those children about whom there has been some concern.

-ILLNESS OR ACCIDENT IN SCHOOL In the event of a child becoming ill or having an accident at school, I will need to contact parents quickly.
+ILLNESS OR ACCIDENT IN SCHOOL

+In the event of a child becoming ill or having an accident at school, I will need to contact parents quickly.
 I would ask, therefore, that you give the school a telephone number of an emergency contact in case you cannot be reached.
 Children who have been sick or had diarrhea are asked to remain at home for 48 hours following their last bout of illness.
 This advice comes from the Communicable Diseases Unit.

-MEDICINES IN SCHOOL If children are in need of regular medication parents must complete a medication form.
+MEDICINES IN SCHOOL

+If children are in need of regular medication they are not well enough to be in school.
 It is preferable for medication to be given at home wherever possible and if medicines are prescribed to be taken 3 or more times per day, parents should ask the prescribing doctor if the administration of the medication can occur outside normal school hours.

-Parents should note that no member of staff at Swarland School is prepared to administer medication to a pupil, unless the medication is of an urgent nature and prescribed by a doctor, in which case staff in the school must be informed and discuss the nature of the urgency.
+Parents should note that NO MEMBER OF STAFF at Swarland First School is prepared to administer medication to a pupil, unless the medication is of an urgent nature, in which case staff in the school must be informed and discuss the nature of the urgency.

 KEEPING THE CHILDREN SAFE

 Once the children have arrived at school all external doors are secured.
 They are fitted with a combination of bolts and digital locks, all of which can easily open from inside in case of an emergency.
 Visitors are directed to the front door to gain admittance.
 The school site is kept secure by fencing and locked gates.
 The school has a responsibility to monitor the welfare of children and will work with parents and other agencies to address any child protection concerns.

 It is vital to the best interests of the children that they benefit as much as possible from their school days.
-Any days lost by the children are opportunities gone forever.
-Inevitably some school days will be missed due to illness and other unavoidable absences, but these really should be kept to the absolute minimum. .......................
+Any days lost by the children are opportunities gone for ever.
+Inevitably some school days will be missed due to illness and other unavoidable absences, but these really should be kept to the absolute minimum.